abhishek-isentia/Competency-Test/Groovy-Grails-Dev-Test.md

 ## Details

-- Write a web application built using Groovy, Grails, MongoDB, and RabbitMQ
+- Write a web application built using Groovy, Grails, and MongoDB
 - On page load the applications should render a search box.
-- The user should be able to enter a keyword or hashtag in a search box and click on a search button
+- The user should be able to enter a `keyword` or `hashtag` in a search box and click on a search button
 - The app should return the relevant Tweets without page load
-- Use APIs and Ajax to load results on search page
+- Use Grails APIs and Ajax to load results on search page
-- Use any other third party library of your choice if needed
+- Cache the serch results in MongoDB

-You can use the [Twitter Bootstrap](http://getbootstrap.com/) to make your application look good and responsive.
+- Deploy the app as a public site using Amazon EC2 instance

-Bonus point, if you deploy the app as a public site using Amazon EC2 instance.
+Optional, write the unit tests so we can run autoamted tests.